FlorinMiron98/Jet-Set-Go/README.md

 - paris.jpg: [Image Source](https://www.pexels.com/photo/picture-of-eiffel-tower-338515/) - Photo by [Thorsten technoman](https://www.pexels.com/@thorsten-technoman-109353/)
 - aspen.jpg: [Image Source](https://www.pexels.com/photo/snow-covered-mountain-3628990/) - Photo by [Hui Huang](https://www.pexels.com/@hui-huang-1364440/)
 The responsive screen mockups was created using [Yujin Yeoh Mockup Generator](https://yujinyeoh.com/website-mockup-generator).
+#### Code
+1. Code for all website's icons was created using [Font Awesome](https://fontawesome.com/).
+2. Code for importing Google Fonts inside the `assets/styles.css` file was created using [Google Fonts](https://fonts.google.com/).
+3. Code for the layout of the introduction section was created using [Bootstrap Grid System](https://getbootstrap.com/docs/5.3/layout/grid/#example).
+4. Code for introduction section cards was created using [Bootstrap Cards](https://getbootstrap.com/docs/5.3/components/card/#about) and slightly modified to fit the project's needs and design.
+5. Code for best destinations section cards was created using [Bootstrap Cards](https://getbootstrap.com/docs/5.3/components/card/#about) and heavily edited to fit the project's needs and design.
+6. Code for flight booking form and its layout was created using [Bootstrap Forms](https://getbootstrap.com/docs/5.3/forms/overview/#overview) and [Bootstrap Grid System](https://getbootstrap.com/docs/5.3/layout/grid/#example).
+7. Code for ordered lists inside the details dialog was created using [Bootstrap List Groups](https://getbootstrap.com/docs/5.3/components/list-group/#basic-example);
+8. Code for spinner loaders was created using this [W3C Article](https://www.w3schools.com/howto/howto_css_loader.asp) and slightly modified to fit the project's needs.
+9. Code for CSS selectors used to style the **Tippy.js** box was created using [Tippy.js Themes](https://atomiks.github.io/tippyjs/v6/themes/).
+10. Code for **Tippy.js** options was created using [Tippy.js Customization](https://atomiks.github.io/tippyjs/v6/customization/).
+11. Code for setting the options and the initialisation of the **Air-datepicker.js** was created using [Airdatepicker.js Examples](https://air-datepicker.com/examples).
+12. Code for adding the correct CSS prefixes to ensure the cross-browser compatibility was created using [Autoprefixer CSS online](https://autoprefixer.github.io/).
+13. Code for darkening background images was taken from this [Stack Overflow post](https://stackoverflow.com/questions/26621513/darken-css-background-image).
+14. Code for **regular expressions** used in flight booking form inputs was created using [ChatGPT](https://chatgpt.com/).
 #### Inspirations
 - [Booking.com](https://www.booking.com) - For the overall layout of the results page.